threerings/narya/src/as/com/threerings/README.txt

 - We need a realistic HashMap implementation.
-Using Object properties (a-la my SimpleMap) is not going to cut it because keys must always be Strings and there's no way to *really* remove a value from an Object (you can set the property to null, but now the property is forever defined: the key is not cleared)
+Using Object properties (a-la my SimpleMap) is not going to cut it because keys must always be Strings.<strike>and there's no way to *really* remove a value from an Object (you can set the property to null, but now the property is forever defined: the key is not cleared)</strike>
+  ***Update: the 'delete' operator removes properties.

   mx.utils.UIDUtil.getUID() can be used to generate a (huge) unique String for any object for use as a key or something.